 - Outline (5%): Each team should post a 2-3 page outline on Canvas.
 It should include a statement of the topic of your mini business plan, as well as an outline.
 We regard this submission as a binding statement of your term project.
 Please make sure that names of all team members are on the submission.
 We will set up appointments to discuss the outline. - Hypothesis Draft (5%): Each team will provide an outline of key hypotheses and how to test them.
-This will be used during the Testing Lab. - Final report (30%): Each team will produce a 10 slide "pitch deck" that will go along with the final report.
+This will be used during the Testing Lab. - Mini-pitch (5%): Each team will do a mini-pitch and receive feedback. - Final report (25%): Each team will produce a 10 slide "pitch deck".
 It will present the final report material in the format most used to actually pitch materials.